legendarycode3/mastering-html-css-course-exercises/README.md

  <br/>
- A CSS pseudo-element is a keyword added to a selector that lets you style a specific, abstract part of the selected element(s), behaving as if you had added a
+ A CSS pseudo-element is a keyword added to a selector that lets you style a specific, abstract part of the selected element(s), behaving as if you had added a whole new HTML element into the markup.
+They are denoted by a double colon (::)

  ➡️ **Box Model**  <br/>